 Finally, be ready and willing to collaborate!
 Ask questions and be an equal partner in creating the best website copy possible for your business.

-If you’re looking for web copy, why not book a discovery call?
+If you’re looking for web copy, why not schedule a free coffee chat?
 I love geeking out on all things website copywriting and would love to learn more about your project.

 Nurture more leads, capture sales & build lasting relationships with the PASTS About Page Framework.